 Email: jmarraffino [at] institute.coop | Phone: (415) 379-9201 Ext.
 6

 Anh-Thu Nguyen is Director of Special Projects for the Democracy at Work Institute, where she leads the incubation of a transparent, ethical, and cooperative-led value chain within the textile and fashion industries.
 She was most recently Director at We See Beauty Foundation, where she supported women-led, worker-owned initiatives.
 Born and raised in Tampa Bay, Florida to Vietnamese parents, Anh-Thu early on developed a wide array of interests that led her to study Classics and Government at Georgetown University and earn her JD at the University of Texas School of Law.
 Her work experience includes luxury/artisan branding and marketing, international humanitarian law, transitional justice, and dental laboratory technology.

 Email: atnguyen [at] institute.coop | Phone: (415) 379-9201 Ext.
 16

-Tim comes on board as the Research Director in July 2014.
+As Research Director, Tim oversees foundational and strategic research to inform the field.
 Prior to joining the Democracy at Work Institute, he spent ten years conducting strategic, economic and policy research in the healthcare sector for the Service Employees International Union.
 He also has experience negotiating at the bargaining table with unionized employers and participating in organizing campaigns.
 He holds a Master’s degree in US labor history and was a volunteer activist in his graduate assistants’ union while working at the University of Florida.

 Email: tpalmer [at] institute.coop | Phone: (415) 379-9201 Ext.
 4